-(2) Preparation of the Internship Notebook and the Submission of the Internship Notebook to the Department of the International Trade.
+2) Preparation of the Internship Notebook and the Submission of the Internship Notebook to the Department of the International Trade.

     · By the end of the internship period, every student is obliged to prepare an internship notebook about the internship organization and activities.
-The Department of International Trade internship notebook is available at the University bookstore and should be completed in line with the format of the notebook.
+The Department of International Trade internship notebook is available in the attachment and should be completed in line with the format of the notebook.

     · The internship notebook should include (1) a general report, (2) weekly summaries and (3) an evaluation.

     The weekly summaries are done by writing down the date, job performed, and department worked-in, in the space provided in the internship notebook.
 If necessary, the printed materials, such as forms and brochures, used during the activities of the job, can be added by explaining their usage.
 Useless repetitions should be avoided and all the jobs performed should be written in detail.

     General Report: It covers theoretical and practical information about the activities of the job.
 This report should also describe the internship organization, the structure of the department worked-in, the management style, the responsibilities of the people in the department and their job descriptions.
 If present, the bibliography of the sources of this information is included.